Faculty of Oral & Dental Medicine

-- Final results are sent to students’ e-mail before being posted on university campus.
+- Final results are sent to students’ e-mail.

 - Results of students who have financial liabilities or missing documents (Drafting, Th.
 Amma, Birth Certificate, etc) will not be announced and they will not be allowed to register for the coming semester.